tkepp/INteRp-OCT/README.md

 - lpips
 - scikit-image

-&#8594; A requirements.txt will be added
+&#8594; A requirements.txt will be added soon!

 ## Getting Started
 ### Installation